bearcreek/domstolr/README.md

 # domstolr
-Tool for extracting text data from decisions handed down by the Norwegian Supreme Court
+Tool for extracting text data from decisions handed down by the Norwegian Supreme Court.

+This is a test.